 Vocabulary: You need a solid vocab, but unlike the SAT/ACT you won’t need a Shakespearian-level vocab.
-Check out this list of commonly seen GMAT vocab words.

 Practice: Once you feel comfortable with the basic structures and tips, take a practice test.
 You should be more concerned with identifying problematic areas than your score.
 Then, practice individual questions off the clock with your tutor to increase your speed and accuracy.
 And finally, take another timed practice test and continue this process until you’re satisfied with your score.

 Know your pace: You have to answer 41 questions in 75 minutes, which gives you less than 2 minutes per question.
 If you’re taking more time early on in the test, you’re going to have to speed it up or even start guessing.

 Always finish the section: There is a penalty, estimated to be as high as 30-50 points, for not finishing the section.
 And, if you blindly guess on the last few questions, the test will know and penalize you.
 So, pace is the most important preparation technique.